tmccalla777/RBTminiproject--Fall-2019/MiniProject2.md

 We can think about video games for example, where a character can be equipped with different objects and functions throughout the game, this can be done through the Decorator.
 #### Extend Class
+Extending a class is a basic concept of Inheritence, where a class that extends another class will inherit all of the methods and properties of that class.
+A class can extend only one other class, however this concept in Object Oriented Programming is very important in that it allows for the re-use of methods in one class without having to recreate them in the current class.

+One very important thing to note:
+Say we have a class Student that extends another class called Person, to retrieve all of the properties of Person.
+We can use the override() method to provide a different implementation for the existing method, which allows for many different uses of a parent Class.
+The ability to do this makes Inheritance such an important and powerful concept, that can save a lot of time for a programmer.

 #### CSV Files